 The data analysis described above can be adapted and taken further in numerous ways.
-The summary tables are typically incorporated into a written report that also pulls out quotes from the source narrative data to illustrate and elaborate on key findings.
+The summary tables and maps are typically incorporated into a written report that also pulls out quotes from the source narrative data to illustrate and elaborate on key findings.
 However, use of findings does not have to rely on written outputs.
 For example, if trained staff from within the commissioning organisation do the coding themselves then internal learning starts even before the analysis is complete.
 Interactive dashboards can also be used to structure feedback meetings with project staff, individual respondents and other stakeholders.
-These are a form of triangulation, enabling those attending to challenge, corroborate and complement findings, thereby both serving a quality assurance function and deepening understanding of what changes took place for whom, how and why.
+QuIP analysis takes its cues about which outcomes are important from the respondents themselves, so it is logical to involve them in triangulation workshops, enabling those attending to challenge, corroborate and complement findings.
+This both serves a quality assurance function and deepens understanding of what changes took place for whom, how and why.
 Such debriefing meetings can be further enriched by 'un-blindfolding' field researchers thereby enabling them to offer their own interpretation of the findings, drawing on what they wrote down, their direct field observations and wider experience.

-While a strength of the QuIP is that it can be used as a stand-alone method without the need for a baseline, it can also utilised as part of larger and mixed method assessments.
-Five different ways of doing this are set out in the table below.
+While a strength of the QuIP is that it can be used as a stand-alone method without the need for a baseline, it can also used as part of larger and mixed method assessments.
 These different models can also be combined.